jperelli/vue2-leaflet-markercluster/README.md

     npm install
     npm run example

-Then you should be able to bnavigate with your browser and see the demo in http://localhost:4000/
+Then you should be able to navigate with your browser and see the demo in http://localhost:4000/

 You can see the demo code in the file [example.vue](example.vue)